-- 3.1 The trader shall conclude an inspection contract with a certification body recognised by Donau Soja Organisation, commissioning this body to undertake chargeable inspections at the following frequency: - traders of all risk levels: first inspection; - traders of risk levels 0 and 1 (T-RL 0 and 1): additional inspection every two vears: - traders of risk level 3 (T-RL 3): additional annual inspection. - 3.2 If the certified trader suspends or terminates their Europe Soya activity, Donau Soja Organisation may, at the expense of the trader, demand a final inspection by the directly commissioned certification body to verify all conformities from the last audit to the date of termination of the contract.
+- 3.1 The trader shall conclude an inspection contract with a certification body recognised by Donau Soja Organisation, commissioning this body to undertake chargeable inspections at the following frequency: - traders of all risk levels: first inspection; - traders of risk levels 0 and 1 (T-RL 0 and 1): additional inspection every two vears: - traders of risk level 3 (T-RL 3): additional annual inspection. - Organisation may, at the expense of the trader, demand a final inspection by the directly commissioned certification body to verify all conformities from the last audit to the date of termination of the contract.
 The scope of the final inspection shall be reduced compared to a normal inspection, whereby the exact scope shall be determined by Donau Soja Organisation, if necessary after consultation with the directly commissioned certification body.